rubygems/gemstash/docs/gemstash-authorize.1.md

   specified API key.
 If missing, a new API key will always be generated.
   Note that a key can only have a maximum length of 255 chars.

+- `--name`: Name of the authorization.
+Purely for ease of identification, not required.

 - `--remove`: Remove an authorization rather than add or update one.
   When removing, permission values are not allowed.
 The `--key <secure-key>` option is required.

+- `--list`: List current authorizations.
+Provide `--name` or `--key` to show only one result.